reddcarp/bf_compiler/README.md

 ## TODO: Structure of the compilation

 bash -> creates .o asm files
-bf_pre_processing -> creates .hpp asm files from .o and macros.asm (will be baked in the bf_compiler exe) bf_compiler gets built
+bf_pre_processing -> creates .hpp asm files from .o (will be baked in the bf_compiler exe) bf_pre_processing -> creates .hpp asm files from macros.asm specific treatment to separate the macros) bf_compiler gets built

 ONLY the files that changed get recreated